 This page contains a draft for a uniform/universal URI layout and "vocabulary" that all applications/clients can use.
 As usual, only stable code will serve as a reference, this page is more of a reminder and declaration of intention.

 HTTaP defines two "domains" :

 - The static domain contains files that do not change.
-They usually contain all the HTML/JS interface and all the support files.
-They are cacheable.
+They usually contain all the HTML/CSS/JS interface and all the support files.
+They are usually cacheable.

 - The dynamic domain is introduced with a « URI with query component(s) », starting with "/?", to prevent them from being stored in cache (in addition to having appropriate headers).

 The dynamic domain is split further:

-- lowercase names are usually reserved for standard HTTaP features (such as listings or loopback)
+- lowercase names are usually reserved for standard HTTaP features (such as ping or loopback)

 Signals use the object notation (with a dot) to represent hierarchy.
 As a rule of thumb, if it uses a copy of the circuit or an instance of the code, it will be dot-represented.
 They will be treated similarly by the handler of the server, for example memory spaces...

 |/?||Root of HTTaP, serve a JSON-formatted list of available of valid dynamic resources names||*

 |/?ping||A simple key used to keep the connection alive.